 Some women are more confident and have no problem baring it all, but a lot more women tend to be self-conscious and reserved when it comes to hair removal on their privates (even if it is in a professional, medical setting).
 Home treatments avoid that whole awkward situation!

 IPL Hair Removal will permanently remove 80-90% of hair, whether you get treatments at a clinic or at home.
-You’ll still have some stragglers, but an 80-90% reduction is huge.
+You’ll still have some stragglers, but a permanent 80-90% reduction is huge.

-The main difference between clinical treatments and home treatments is the length of treatment time, not the length of effectivness.
+The main difference between clinical treatments and home treatments is the length of treatment time, not the length of effectiveness.

 Home IPL treatments take longer to do, but last just as long as professional treatments.